kscalelabs/xax/docs/profiling.md

 # JAX Profiling in XAX

-This extension adds profiling capabilities to the XAX framework, allowing users to identify performance bottlenecks in their JAX code.
+This extension adds comprehensive profiling capabilities to the XAX framework, allowing users to identify and eliminate performance bottlenecks in their JAX computation graphs.

+## Key Features

+- **Seamless Integration**: Profiling is available through a mixin that can be added to any task
+- **Low Overhead**: Selective profiling only when needed to minimize performance impact
+- **Detailed Analysis**: Captures XLA operation times, function call hierarchies, and compilation phases
+- **Multiple Viewers**: Support for both TensorBoard and Perfetto UI with Python 3.13 compatibility
+- **Easy Extraction**: Tools to extract and process trace files for easier analysis

 ## Getting Started